aeternity/Vanillae/docs/sk-awcp/README.md

 ```

 This allows you to use an `if` statement to ask the simple question "did it
 work or not"?
-The pattern here is:
+Again, the pattern here is:

 1. Perform a step
 2. Use an `if` statement to tell if it worked or not.
-(The user rejecting a request from the page counts as "not working").
+(The user rejecting a request from your script counts as "not working").
 3. If it worked, proceed to the next step
 4. If it didn't, show an error message

-You might want to re-read the `detect` function, and then let's continue with `connect`:
+You might want to re-read the `detect` function above, and then let's continue with `connect`:

 ```js